drongh/imagingbook-public/README.md

 ## NOTE

-This is the official ImagingBook repository (originally hosted at http://sourceforge.net/projects/imagingbook/ until March 2016).
+This is the official ImagingBook repository (previously hosted at http://sourceforge.net/projects/imagingbook/ until March 2016).